 Table of Contents

 One of the easiest ways to combat allergens in your bed is to wash your sheets and pillowcases regularly.
 Each night your sheets accumulate dead skin cells, the main food source for dust mites.
 The longer you sleep on the same set of sheets, the more dead skin cells there are to attract more dust mites.
 Be sure to wash your sheets and pillowcases at least once a week and your blankets every month or two.
 Wash your sheets in hot water since cold water won’t kill dust mites.
-Cleaning bed linens with an anti allergen laundry detergent is also helpful if you have allergies.
+Cleaning bed linens with anti-allergen laundry detergent is also helpful if you have allergies.

 Another way to protect your mattress and bedding from dust mites is to avoid upholstered headboards.
 Opt for simple wooden or metal frame headboards instead.
 Such headboards have fewer crevices where dust mites can hide and are easier to dust and keep clean than headboards upholstered with intricately designed fabrics.